matbun/ProvML/README.md

 [![GPLv3 License](https://img.shields.io/badge/License-GPL%20v3-yellow.svg)](https://opensource.org/licenses/)

-This library is a wrapper around MLFlow to provide a unified interface for logging and tracking provenance information in machine learning experiments.
+This library provides a unified interface for logging and tracking provenance information in machine learning experiments.

-It allows users to create provenance graphs from the logged information.
+It allows users to create provenance graphs from the logged information, and save all metrics and parameters to json format.

 ## Data Model